The 136-foot Wild Goose, the dearly cherished yacht of John Wayne, is now on the National Register of Historic Places.

 In late July, the U.S. Department of the Interior approved the nomination, which had previously been certified by the California Office of Historic Preservation.
 Wild Goose was deemed eligible for entry into the National Register because of her association with Wayne.
 The documents submitted and approved cite him as “one of the most iconic actors in the history of cinema” and the yacht “as an expression of John Wayne’s personality and outsized image.”

-Wyman sold the yacht to Wayne for $116,000, a tidy sum in those days, and was thereafter known just as Wild Goose.
+Wyman sold the yacht to Wayne for $116,000, a tidy sum in those days.
+Thereafter, she was known just as Wild Goose.
 Wayne further altered the yacht for his needs, creating a master stateroom and adding two staterooms for his children in 1965.
 In fact, one of the staterooms, fitted with bunk berths, still bears raised carvings reading “EW” and “AW,” made by his children Ethan and Aissa, respectively, to represent their initials.
 One of Wayne’s most famous additions is still aboard, too.
 It’s a round Koa wood table on the aft deck (above), where he hosted many a poker game.
 When just he and his family were aboard, it was used as a dining table.

 Wayne’s children, captains, and crewmembers all have given interviews over the years attesting to how Wayne thoroughly enjoyed family time on Wild Goose.
 The kids waterskied off the California coast, and they took family trips up the U.S. West Coast.
 Wild Goose even ventured to Europe with Wayne aboard shortly after he purchased her, so that he could film Circus World.
 But she became particularly important to him after his lung-cancer diagnosis in 1964.
 Wayne moved to the coast, directly across the street from Wild Goose’s berth, in 1965.